 What next ?

 Your blood will be taken to a lab for testing.
 The blood needs to be free of diseases like HIV, Syphilis and Hepatitis B and C. The blood is then separated into three components; plasma, platelets and red blood cells.
 Very little blood is used whole, as it was donated.
 If it is the first donation or if you haven’t donated in a while, the red blood cells won’t be used and the plasma will be kept until the next donation.
 All the components of the blood only get used once your blood has tested negative of diseases after three donations.
-The plasma is used to help people who are losing a lot of blood or who cannot clot their blood themselves.
+The plasma is used to help people who are losing a lot of blood or who cannot clot themselves.
 Platelets are used to help blood clots and red blood cells are used to help people with anemia and blood loss.

 Should you donate blood?

 There are a few people that can’t donate blood, unfortunately.
 People under the age of 16, over the age of 65 and who weigh less than 50kg can’t donate blood.
 Nor should anyone who is at risk for sexually transmitted diseases.
 If you feel slightly sick with a cold or flu then then you need to wait until you’re better, at least seven days, before donating.
 You also have to wait four weeks before donating if you have been to a malaria area and three years if you have been treated for malaria.
 If you have gotten pierced or tattooed you need to wait six months before donating, three to six months after giving birth and six months after major surgery.
 People with low iron levels need to wait until their iron levels are back to normal before donating.